NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 If you are making improvements to the SkillTree dashboard or its Skills Display views then your development will be scoped within the skills-service project.
 I f you have not yet, please take few minutes to review the [architecture](/contribution/architecture.html#skilltree-repositories) section.

-If you are not sure whether you need to make skill-client changes contact SkillTree core development team.
+If you are not sure whether you need to make skill-client changes contact the SkillTree core development team.
 :::